nilsflemstrom/spaghetticode/README.md

 Example:

+Count all rows in files .cs, .cshtml and .sql in current directory

+```
 spaghetticode . cs cshtml sql

-Will count all rows in files .cs, .cshtml and .sql in current directory

-```
 |====================|===============|
 | Extension          | Rows          |
 |====================|===============|